The 9 best thick yoga mats in 2024, tried and tested by yogis for maximum support

 RRP: £24 | Thickness: 7mm

 "My knees felt protected on this mat and it offered good support for my hips and ankles too, which normally ache even after a quick yoga session.
-It has a textured underside that holds the mat to the floor, no matter how much you move, which I find useful for weighted workouts where I'm moving around," says tester Lucy.
+It has a textured underside that holds the mat to the floor, no matter how much you move.
+If you're doing any strength training, this mat is a great option.
+I find it especially useful for weighted exercises where I'm moving around, like lunges," says tester Lucy.
 "For those new to yoga and not doing it too often, it's a good choice, but I did find the mat wasn't as durable as others I'd tried so it's not one for those who do yoga every day."
-If you regularly practice, a more premium option - like the Manduka or Gaiam mats, may be a better choice.
+If you regularly practice, a more premium option - like the Manduka or Gaiam mats, could be a better choice.

 Buy if: You want a budget-friendly buy